Rahulrajln1111/Writeups/FSOP/README.md

  `_IO_cleanup() purpose:`
 * This function is part of glibc’s internal I/O system (libio).
 * It is called at program termination (via exit() or similar paths) to:
-* lush all open standard I/O streams (stdout, stderr, file streams, etc.)
+* flush all open standard I/O streams (stdout, stderr, file streams, etc.)
 * Make sure any buffered data is written to files.
 * Switch streams to unbuffered mode afterward.